mavilov/hybrid-query-system/docs/architecture.md

 - add more unit tests
 - add e2e test involving Ollama
-- Docker to fix the enviromnent, especially for e2e testing in GitHub
+- Docker to fix the environment, especially for e2e testing in GitHub
 - Maybe use TypeScript, but I question its value for the particular use case.
 - Go full-blown with no LLM for query decomposition and answer synthesis tasks, but as I mentioned, no time to do it with reasonably good quality.
 - make an http endpoint